-- Cook your own rice, pasta, barley, or whole grain.
-It is cheaper and healthier than packaged mixes, which are often higher in sodium (salt), fat and lower in fibre. - Buy on sale or day-old whole grain products like bread, bagels, buns and English muffins and freeze what you won't eat right away.
-Use for grill cheese sandwiches, French toast or cut up for croutons. - Make homemade muffins and loaves rather than buying from the store.
-Freeze what you don't need for later use. - Buy bulk, plain hot cereals like oatmeal and add your own fruit rather than single serving packages. - Try adding bulgur or oatmeal, to meatloaf, salads, or casseroles and use less meat.
+- Cook your own rice, pasta, barley, quinoa, or whole grain.
+It is cheaper and healthier than packaged mixes, which are often higher in sodium (salt), fat and lower in fibre. - Buy on sale or day-old whole grain products like bread, bagels, buns, tortillas and freeze what you won't eat right away.
+Use for grill cheese sandwiches, quesadillas or homemade bread pudding.

+- Make homemade muffins and loaves rather than buying from the store.
+Freeze what you don't need for later use. - Buy bulk, plain hot cereals like oatmeal and add your own fruit rather than single serving packages. - Try adding quinoa, wheat bran, or oatmeal, to meatloaf, salads, or casseroles and use less meat.